Tchan0/Test_Kos_Codespace/README.md

 * and dc-tool-ip installed

 * Tip:
-  * to go to the linux root folder: cd /
+  * to go to the kos folder: cd /opt/toolchains/dc
   * to send the .elf to your broadband adapter: something like:
     * dc-tool-ip -t 192.168.1.200 -x main.elf

 Thanks to Kazade for providing the Docker image !